Syphontwo/NeighborhoodMap/README.md

 Neighborhood map react project for udactiy FEND

 ## Google Maps API Restrictions
-In order to prevent theft, my API key is heavily restricted.
+In order to prevent theft, my API keys are heavily restricted.
 There is a file `/src/api-keys.json` which is listed in `.gitignore`.
 You will need to create that file for yourself in the format below in order to gain access to the google maps API.

 ```
 {